mm80843/T3.5/docs/Benef/PBN__Benef_430.md

 # __Control over spread of infection__

-## Name of the Benefit

-Widespread testing can provide crucial information about the extent and severity of the infection, aiding in the implementation of effective control strategies.

 ## Description of Benefits pertaining to Beneficiaries

 * [Investing in widespread testing can lead to faster control of the infection and reduced socio-economic costs in the long run.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_465.md)